 296F What is "Contemporary Art"?.

 Globalization and digital technology have changed the way art is made, distributed, and exhibited since 1989.
 Biennials, art fairs, museums of Contemporary art, and the Internet have expanded access, while threatening local diversity and art’s independence from entertainment.
-Narratives of modernism and post-modernism have been superseded, yet comparable critical/historical frameworks have yet to emerge in their stead.
-Recent attempts by scholars, critics and artists to define and historicize Contemporary art will be examined as students develop their own analyses.
+Narratives of modernism and post-modernism no longer predominate, yet comparable critical and historical frameworks have yet to emerge in their stead.
+We will examine recent attempts by scholars, critics and artists to define and historicize Contemporary art and students will develop their own analyses.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Considine.

 301F Cinema as Theory and Critique.